Opalablue/Adventure-Text-Project/README.md

 # Adventure-Text-Project
  This project was created to kill my boredom every time I have bad/non-existent internet connection.
- Days without connection: 2 weeks and counting (21/12/2020)
+ Days without connection: 1 month and couting.

  You are not allowed to repost or use any content from this repository for commercial purposes.
 But you are free to study, learn, use on your non-commercial projects (with credits) and suggest alterations.